At Rainforest, we believe QA doesn't have to suck.

 A lack of forethought and planning inevitably leads to gaps in test coverage.

 When defining a new feature or sprint, determine the tests you’ll need to add or update to account for product updates.
-Furthermore, a feature specification isn’t considered complete until these test coverage requirements have been defined.
+Don’t consider a feature specification complete until test coverage requirements have been defined.

-Developers run the CI/CD pipeline, so they’re the ones who should kick off automated tests at the appropriate checkpoints.
+Developers run deployments, so they’re the ones who should trigger testing at the appropriate quality gates.

-This approach requires that the test automation tooling be highly usable by any developer, ideally without needing to learn a new language or complex framework.
+This approach requires the test automation tooling to be highly usable by any developer, ideally without needing to learn a new language or framework.

 Therefore, create, run, and maintain tests within a CI/CD pipeline.